Public Swimming Pools and Spas

 Certified Pool Operator (CPO) Responsibilities

 - Test water chemistry results daily.
-Record these test results in a log sheet (log sheet can be found here)
+Record these test results in a log sheet (PDF).

 - Adjust water chemistry to meet requirements